AFM-SPM/TopoStats/docs/contributing/adding_modules.md

     return None
 ```

-This instantiates (creates) and object `filters` of the class `Filters` with the supplied options and then runs the
+This instantiates (creates) the object `filters` of the class `Filters` with the supplied options and then runs the
 `filter_image()` method to perform the filtering.
 The rest of the code determines what images to plot based on the
 configuration.
 At the end the `gaussian_filtered` image is returned.